Spanish

 SPN 250sm Topics in Iberian Cultural History-Sex and the Medieval City (4 Credits)

 This course examines the medieval understanding of sex and the woman’s body within an urban context.
-We read medieval texts on love, medicine and women’s sexuality by Iberian and North African scholars.
-We investigate the ways in which medieval Iberian medical traditions have viewed women’s bodies and defined their health and illness.
-We also address women’s role as practitioners of medicine, and how such a role was affected by the gradual emergence of “modern” medical institutions such as the hospital and the medical profession.
+The class reads medieval texts on love, medicine and women’s sexuality by Iberian and North African scholars.
+This course investigates the ways in which medieval Iberian medical traditions have viewed women’s bodies and defined their health and illness.
+The course also addresses women’s role as practitioners of medicine, and how such a role was affected by the gradual emergence of “modern” medical institutions such as the hospital and the medical profession.
 Prerequisite: SPN 220 or equivalent.
 Enrollment limited to 19. {F}{H}{L}

 Fall, Spring, Variable